Crimson-Wizard/bus-off-blog/README.md

 AC1 Given a logged in user, they can modify their comment

-- Perform the Test: Log in as a user with an existing comment.
-Navigate to the post with the comment.
-Find the comment to modify.
-Click on the option to edit the comment.
+- Perform the Test: Logged in as a user with an existing comment.
+Navigated to the post with the comment.
+Found the comment to modify.
+Clicked on the option to edit the comment.
 Make changes to the comment and submit the modifications.
 Verify that the comment is updated correctly, displays the new content and is awaiting approval.

 AC2 Given a logged in user, they can delete their comment

-- Perform the Test: Log in as a user with an existing comment.
-Navigate to the post with the comment.
-Find the comment to delete.
-Click on the option to delete the comment.
-Confirm the deletion when prompted.
-Verify that the comment is removed from the post and no longer visible.
+- Perform the Test: Logged in as a user with an existing comment.
+Navigated to the post with the comment.
+Found the comment to delete.
+Clicked on the option to delete the comment.
+Confirmed the deletion when prompted.
+Verified that the comment is removed from the post and no longer visible.

 As a Site Admin I can create draft posts so that I can finish writing the content later